 Key and Value

 Collection of all body/parameter keys and values, for example, if you request

 Match on IP address accepts single IP (127.0.0.1), CIDR notation (127.0.0.1/24), IP range (127.0.0.1-127.0.0.200) and IP with wildcard (127.0.0.*)

 With the latest update, you can create your own web application firewall rules to whitelist, block, log and redirect HTTP/S requests.
-Single firewall rule can match regular expression on HTTP request headers, body, URI and IP addresses.
+Single firewall rule can match the regular expression on HTTP request headers, body, URI and IP addresses.
 For testing firewall regex rules, you can test them at regex101.com with PCRE (PHP) flavor.

 Let’s say we have a login page on

 /wp-admin URI and we want to block a request which tries to access on that page.
-It can be blocked by single regex rule:
+It can be blocked by a single regex rule: